GailFairley/NapierGroupF/Usecases/use-case3.md

-# USE CASE: 1. <the name should be the goal as a short active verb phrase>
+# USE CASE: 3.
+Reports which organise all cities in the world, continent, region, country or district by population.

 ## CHARACTERISTIC INFORMATION